benroberts999/updatePRN_SVN/README.md

 ### PRNs, SVNs, Clocks, and Operational Advisories

 Each operational GPS satellite has a PRN (PseudoRandom Noise code).
-This is a label 1-32.
+This is a label 1-32 (like a `slot' in the GPS constellation).
 On any given day, only one satellite has each PRN, however, the PRN assigned to any specific satellite may change several times over the life of the satellite.
 Each indevidual sattelite also has a unique identifier, called an SVN (Space Vehicle Number), which never changes.
 Also, each sattelite typically has both a Rb and a Cs clock on board, only one of which is transmitting at any given time.

 The JPL bias data files list the data labelled by PRN (not SVN).
 They also don't state which clock type (Rb/Cs) was in use.